mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3.md

 ### Tabs

 - [Tab] Remove the `labelContainer`, `label` and `labelWrapped` class keys for simplicity.
-This has allowed us to removed 2 intermediary DOM elements.
+This has allowed us to remove 2 intermediary DOM elements.
-You should be able to move the custom styles to the root class key.
+You should be able to move the custom styles to the `root` class key.

   ![capture d ecran 2019-02-23 a 15 46 48](https://user-images.githubusercontent.com/3165635/53287870-53a35500-3782-11e9-9431-2d1a14a41be0.png)